sphinx-doc/sphinx/doc/internals/contributing.rst

       git clone https://github.com/<USERNAME>/sphinx
       cd sphinx

 #.
-Install uv and setup your environment.
+Install uv and set up your environment.

    We recommend using :program:`uv` for dependency management.
    Install it with:

    .. code-block:: shell

-      pip install uv
+      python -m pip install -U uv

-   Then, setup your environment:
+   Then, set up your environment:

    .. code-block:: shell